Sleuth (play): Plot summary

 The play is set in the Wiltshire manor house of Andrew Wyke, an immensely successful mystery writer.
 Wyke's home reflects his obsession with the inventions and deceptions of fiction and his fascination with games and game-playing.
-He lures his wife's lover Milo Tindle to the house and convinces him to stage a robbery of her jewelry, a proposal that sets off a chain of events that leaves the audience trying to decipher where Wyke's imagination ends and reality begins.
+He lures his wife's lover Milo Tindle to the house and convinces him to stage a robbery of her jewelry.
+This proposal sets off a chain of events that leaves the audience trying to decipher where Wyke's imagination ends and reality begins.

 Shaffer said the play was partially inspired by one of his friends, composer Stephen Sondheim, whose intense interest in game-playing is mirrored by the character of Wyke, and by mystery writer John Dickson Carr, whose stories featured complex plots and seemingly "impossible" crimes.

 Production

 Directed by Clifford Williams, Sleuth opened on 12 January 1970 at the Royal Theatre in Brighton, England then transferred from 12 February 1970 to St Martin's Theatre, London with Anthony Quayle as Andrew Wyke and Keith Baxter as Milo Tindle.
 It had several changes of cast and venue in its run of 2,359 performances in the West End with Marius Goring as Andrew Wyke and John Fraser then Anthony Valentine as Milo Tindle having the longest run in the play between August 1971 and March 1973.
 It transferred to the Garrick Theatre in March 1973 for seven months then finished its run at the Fortune Theatre in October 1975.

-The play also transferred to the United States and opened on Broadway on November 12, 1970, at the Music Box Theatre, where it ran for 1,222 performances.
+The play also transferred to the United States and opened on Broadway on November 12, 1970, at the Music Box Theatre, which ran for 1,222 performances.
 Anthony Quayle and Keith Baxter starred as Andrew Wyke and Milo Tindle, with other parts listed as played by Stanley Wright, Sydney Maycock and Liam McNulty.

 When Quayle left the production in 1972, he was succeeded by Paul Rogers, George Rose and Patrick Macnee.
 Baxter was succeeded by Brian Murray then Donal Donnelly, Jordan Christopher and Curt Dawson.